 Carrizozo, New Mexico: it's just two hours away

-Painted burros, Photozozo, World Art Day 2024, and a restorative pit stop at the Valley of Fires Recreation Area.
+Painted burros, Photozozo, World Art Day 2026, and a restorative stop at the Valley of Fires Recreation Area.

-A local resident described Carrizozo’s location as “about 2 hours” from any of the surrounding cities.
-How far is Albuquerque from Carrizozo?
+A local resident told me Carrizozo is “about two hours” from just about everywhere.
+Albuquerque?
 About two hours (2 hours 11 minutes).
-How far is Santa Fe?
+Santa Fe?
 About two hours (2 hours 35 minutes).
-How far is Las Cruces?
+Las Cruces?
 About two hours (2 hours 2 minutes).
-How far is El Paso, Texas?
+El Paso?
 About two hours (2 hours 15 minutes).
 You get the idea.
-He said it makes his job easy when people ask him those types of questions.
-It’s about two hours away.

-Many visitors to Carrizozo are also interested in visiting the nearby ghost town of White Oaks (population of 14 people).
-White Oaks hosts an annual Miner’s Day and it’s home of the “No Scum Allowed Saloon“, considered to be one of the top “cowboy bars” in the United States.
+Many visitors also pair Carrizozo with a trip to the nearby ghost town of White Oaks (population of 14 people).
+White Oaks hosts an annual Miner’s Day and is home to the “No Scum Allowed Saloon“, considered to be one of the top “cowboy bars” in the United States.

 Carrizozo, New Mexico: it's just two hours away